mitheelgajare/Online-Examination-System/README.md

 7. The Back-end server will start
 8. To start the front-end, go into the project directory ( In command prompt or terminal ) and then type the following command - serve -l 3000 -s build
-   ** 9. Once this step is done, locate the file whose name is HomeBackground.png .
-   ** 10. Cut that file (image) and paste it inside the build folder of the project.
 9. The frontend server will start in your default browser, you can use the application!

 # Dummy Users for your convenience:-